Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 Recorded Future clients interested in API access for custom scripts or to enable a paid integration can request an API Token via this [Integration Support Ticket form](https://support.recordedfuture.com/hc/en-us/articles/4411077373587-Requesting-API-Tokens).
 Please fill out the following fields, based on intended API usage.

 <details>
-<summary>Expand for example image of request form.</summary>
+<summary>Expand for example image of request form.
+CHANGE IMAGE</summary>

+**CHANGE IMAGE**

 ![API request form](images/APIRequest.png)
 </details>
 Select:

-- Recorded Future API Services - Identity API
+- Recorded Future API Services - Playbook Alert API
 - Integration Partner Category - Recorded Future Owned Integrations (Premier)
-- Premier Integration - Recorded Future Identity Intelligence for Azure Active Directory (Entra ID)
+- Premier Integration - Recorded Future Identity Intelligence for Azure Active Directory (Entra ID) **DOUBLE CHECK**
 - Select Your Type of Inquiry (optional) - New Installation

 Recorded Future Support will connect with your account team to confirm licensing and ensure the token is set up with the correct specifications and permissions.
 Additional questions about API token requests not covered by the above can be sent via email to our support team, support@recordedfuture.com.